 Title IX is a federal law that prohibits discrimination on the basis of sex in any educational program or activity.

 Texas Tech University does not tolerate discrimination or harassment based on or related to:

 - Sexual Harassment

 - Discrimination or Harassment based on Gender Identity or Sexual Orientation

 - Pregnancy, Nursing, and Parenting Discrimination

-Even if your experiences do not exactly meet the policy definition, we can still provide resources and remedies to assist you!
+Even if your experiences do not exactly meet the policy definition, we can still provide Supportive Measures and Resources to assist you!

 - Consent is not effective if it results from:

 - Or any other factor that would eliminate an individual's ability to exercise their own free will to choose whether or not to engage in sexual activity.